openpowerquality/docusaurus/docs/makai.md

 ### Developing new plugins in other languages

 For a natively compiled language, as long as the language has a C/C++ binding, that binding can interplay with Rust.
 Again the only requirement is a Rust shim which translates the rust types into C/C++ types and finally into the types of a language of your choice.
 Many interpreted languages such as Python and Javascript have rust bindings for their virtual machines.
 An example of embedding a VM into the triggering service plugin is shown [here](https://github.com/openpowerquality/opq/blob/master/makai/TriggeringService/plugins/ketos/).

-This [script](https://github.com/openpowerquality/opq/blob/master/makai/TriggeringService/plugins/ketos/main.ket) embeds a Lisp VM into a Rust plugin to provide type translation and runtime Lisp-based analysis and triggering.
+This plugin embeds a Lisp VM into a Rust plugin to provide type translation and runtime Lisp-based analysis and triggering.
 A similar plugin can be developed for any interpreted language with Rust bindings.